Luos-io/Documentation/src/pages/tools/boot.md

 When you want to update the firmware of *node 2* (for example), the CLI tool sends commands through JSON files to the gate, which converts them into Luos commands.
 During the update, if the node needs to send information to the CLI tool, it sends information to the gate, converting it into JSON files.

-The feature has been designed to be as simple as possible, and the process can be described by only four steps:
+The feature has been designed to be as simple as possible, and only four steps can describe the process:

 1. The CLI reboots the entire Luos network (except the gate) on bootloader mode, so that all nodes are ready to receive and save a new firmware.
 2. The CLI sends binary files to the nodes you want to update.